-This year, we return to an in-gallery show.
-The show, once hung in the gallery, will also be viewable online.
+This is an in-gallery show.
+The show, once hung in the gallery, will also be available on this web site.

 - Selections for the show will all be judged from the digital images submitted to EntryThingy.